Email is one of the primary channels where your customers read, react, and reply - and it’s one of the easiest places for sensitive data to leak.

 Print and post still plays a role in some journeys, but it can be both expensive and slow at scale.

-In research we conducted with Professor Simon Pringle from Project Rome, we estimated that for organisations where secure email could replace paper delivery, it can reduce print, pack, and post costs by up to 95%.
+In Project Rome research with Professor Simon Pringle, we estimated that for organisations where secure email could replace paper delivery, it can reduce print, pack, and post costs by up to 95%.

 Digitalising can also reduce rework, returned mail, manual handling, and customer follow-up when documents arrive late or not at all.